zubairabid/zubairabid.github.io/_posts/2021-08-31-soyuz_macropad_build.md

 This is not the proper build guide, I'm not using stabilisers for example.
 For that [I'd recommend the build guide on ai03's github](https://github.com/ai03-2725/Soyuz/blob/master/BuildGuide-English.md).
-Although there are some oversights I'll be covering in this log with respect to microcontroller and diode soldering.
+There are some oversights in that text guide with respect to microcontroller and diode soldering that I'll be covering in this blog.

 Config: ~~Since this is my first use of QMK, this will also log my initial QMK setup.~~ The initial plan was to also showcase the configuration in this post,